Support Policies

 1. Our executables and libraries are signed with Authenticode.

-3. All developer workstations and build agents are equipped with anti-malware software.
+3. All developer workstations and build agents are equipped with anti-malware software and strict security policies enforced by Microsoft Endpoint Manager.

 Support Lifecycle Policy